shhrishSomawat/Connected-Data-Store/README.md

 ## Connected Data Store

-# Stage 1: Create a Connected Data Store
+# Stage 1: Create a Connected Data Store : Create and implement a data structure similar to a blockchain based on the below requirements.

 ## Requirements: